Do Go On - 163 - WW2 Badass Audie Murphy

 He's done so much.

-The film's called Bad Boy and the film's financial backers refuse to bankroll the project unless Audimethi was given the lead role.
+The film's called Bad Boy, and their film's financial backers refused to bankroll the project unless Audie Murphy was given the lead role.

-Hey, I will only fund this film if you put someone who's never properly acted in the lead role.
+Hey, I will only fund this film if you put someone who's never properly acted in the lid role.

-And that's why L.I. didn't want to give it to an inexperienced actor.
+And that's why ally artists didn't want to give it to an inexperienced actor.

-You said the other round was like, alright, well you sure you can have this film as long as you attach a very famous name to it?
+You're like, all right, well, sure, you can have this film as long as you attach a very famous name to it.

-Right.
-He's been all over newspapers and he's, yeah, a lot, he's a household name.
+He's been all over newspapers and he's, yeah, he's a household names.

 Yeah.